 5. Lowers High Blood Pressure

 “Available research is promising for the use of stevia in hypertension,” says Catherine Ulbricht, senior pharmacist at Massachusetts General Hospital in Boston and co-founder of Natural Standard Research Collaboration, which reviews scientific evidence on herbs and supplements.
-Ulbricht’s research company gave stevia a “grade B for efficacy” in reducing blood pressure.
+Ulbricht’s research company gave this natural sweetener a “grade B for efficacy” in reducing blood pressure.
 (19)

 - Made from organically grown stevia